 - Have a 30-minute wind down period before you go to bed.
 Your brain does not switch off like a light when you click the switch; you need to help your body prepare for sleep.
 Turn down the lights and switch OFF your electronic devices - these all lower melatonin levels; a hormone that we need to sleep.

-- Listening to music or audio books.
+- Listen to music or audio books.
 If you find it hard to get your brain to switch off, certain white noises can also soothe you to sleep.
 Look up ASMR sleep whispers or ask Alexa to play sleep sounds.
 I love the sound of rain and distant thunder to help me get off.
 Also check out the Calm app or the free Insight Timer.

 - Run a warm (not hot) bubble bath an hour before bedtime.
 Scents such as lavender and geranium are naturally calming.
 Passionflower, orange blossom, chamomile and peppermint may also help with relaxation and sleep.